Forget about microbeads: these are some of the best natural scrubs for your skin – and the oceans!

 Once you start to exfoliate, you’ll not only feel the difference on your skin, but you’ll notice that your other products will start doing their job much better.

 You can easily make the best natural scrubs yourself.
-One of the simplest recipes is:
+One of the simplest recipes is this vegan formula:

 - Put 1/4 cup of coconut, almond, olive, or moringa oil in a bowl